 % of pupils achieving expected standard

 The curriculum is structured around the "Power of Reading" framework, which uses high-quality children's literature to drive writing and creative thinking.
-This approach has yielded strong results in writing, with 24% of pupils achieving greater depth in 2024.
+In the current dataset, 10% of pupils achieved greater depth in writing.
 Teachers demonstrate expert subject knowledge, particularly in the core areas of numeracy and literacy, where progress is meticulously tracked.

-Science is a standout subject, with 100% of pupils reaching the expected standard in 2024, well above the England average of 82%.
+Science remains a strength, with 90% of pupils reaching the expected standard in the current dataset.
 Learning is supported by the school's outdoor spaces, including a forest school area that allows for practical application of scientific and environmental concepts.
 The school day begins at 8:45am and concludes at 3:15pm, with a structure that prioritises core academic subjects in the morning when pupils are most alert.

 Quality of Education